jbk2/the-odin-project/cs/knights_travails/readme.md

 - Knight model – _:public_methods_; [:x, :y, :all_knights_moves]

-- main.rb; contains the running script.
+- main.rb; contains the running program script.
 However this was TDD written software, so just read and run the tests.

 ## Solutiuon approach